baritonomarchetto/Arduino-Mozzi-Wavetable-MIDI-Voltage-Controlled-Oscillator/README.md

 Here it is a link to an article I wrote about this very first oscillator project (Instructables): https://www.instructables.com/Arduino-Voltage-Controlled-Wavetable-Oscillator/

 It is a better idea to refer to the new one, if you ask me :)

-All the new project files are stored in "VERSION_2" folder.
+All the new project files are stored in "VERSION_2" folder of this repository

 # Dual Wavetable Voltage Controlled Oscillator
 A dual wavetable voltage controlled oscillator eurorack module based on Mozzi library.